-Prerequisite: Pass in Year 12 Examination or equivalent Continuous Assessment: 50%; Final Examination: 50%

-This course builds on the Year 13 Curriculum focusing on the physical and human geography of the Fiji Islands and the Pacific Islands.
+Prerequisite: Pass in Year 12 Examination or equivalent Continuous Assessment: 50%; Final Examination: 50% human geography of the Fiji Islands and the Pacific Islands.
 This course also examines the ways in which the environment can be made sustainable and analyses the inter relationships between people and the natural environment.
 There is an emphasis on interactions among climate, landforms, soils and vegetation that also examines human interaction with the environment.
 The course further explores ways to safeguard the environment.